wiremock/wiremock/docs/source/stubbing.rst

 If it had an element like "uuid": "aa85aed3-66c8-42bb-a79b-38e3264ff2ef",in addition to "request" and "response" then wiremock will remove the one that matches the uuid provided.

-Note: remove api uses UUID to find match and also uses request object to find a match and removes all maps that match the request.
+Note: remove api uses UUID to find match and also uses request object to find a match and removes all mappings that match the request.

 .. _stubbing-reset: